moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 | **meta** | [Meta](#mojsklad-json-api-obschie-swedeniq-metadannye) | Metadata of the entity of the corresponding directory |
 | **name** | String(255) | Name of the corresponding entity |

-Resetting extra. field type "reference" occurs in the same way as when working with other add. fields.
+Resetting extra. field type "reference" occurs in the same way as when working with other additional fields.
 In the update request, in the **attributes** collection, you must specify the object with the **id** of this field, and pass `null` as **value**.

 A collection of fields can only work in the context of a single entity.
-Add. fields and their values can be passed in the **attributes** collection in the request body for both creating and updating an entity.
+Additional fields and their values can be passed in the **attributes** collection in the request body for both creating and updating an entity.
 As an indication, for additional fields you need to use the **meta** field.
 In the passed array of objects, you can specify not all the extras. fields - only the specified ones will be initialized/updated.

 #### Additional fields of file type

-To load the value for add. fields of the file type, you need to specify an object of the following structure in JSON when creating or updating the field value:
+To load the value for additional fields of the file type, you need to specify an object of the following structure in JSON when creating or updating the field value:

 | Title | Type | Description |
 | ----- |---- | ---------- |
 | **filename** | String(255) | File name<br>`+Required when replying` `+Required when creating` |
 | **content** | string | File bytes encoded in base64<br>`+Required when responding` `+Required when creating` |

-An example of specifying a value for add. file type fields are in the [product creation] section (dictionaries/#suschnosti-towar-sozdat-towar)
+An example of specifying a value for additional file type fields are in the [product creation] section (dictionaries/#suschnosti-towar-sozdat-towar)

 ### Additional entity fields
 Request for additional entity fields.
 The list of available entity types is listed [here](#mojsklad-json-api-obschie-swedeniq-rabota-s-dopolnitel-nymi-polqmi).

-The structure of the object add. fields are described in detail in the section [Working with additional fields](#mojsklad-json-api-obschie-swedeniq-rabota-s-dopolnitel-nymi-polqmi).
+The structure of the object additional fields are described in detail in the section [Working with additional fields](#mojsklad-json-api-obschie-swedeniq-rabota-s-dopolnitel-nymi-polqmi).

 **Parameters**